kelvinfkr/Perturbation_AI_weather/README.md

 ## Requirements
 To utilize these tools, you need to copy the respective Google Colab notebooks to your Google account.
 Therefore, a Google account is necessary.

+you also need to download the pangu model from their github repo: https://github.com/198808xc/Pangu-Weather and download pangu_weather_24.onnx and put it under the proper paths.

 ## Resources

 ### Download ERA5 Data